nojronatron/nojronatron.github.io/continuing-education/dotnet-maui-learnings.md

 - Library: Returned by `AppDataDirectory`.
 Use to store App-generated data.
 - Documents: `Environment.SpecialFolder.MyDocuments`.
 Store user-generated data (stored in direct response to a user action).

+## Using Databases with MAUI

-## When to use a Database
+When to use a database:

-- When using Relational data.
+- Using Relational data.
-- When using complex data types like Lists, Collection, Arrays, and etc.
+- Using complex data types like Lists, Collection, Arrays, and etc.
-- When unique data should be stored.
+- Unique data should be stored.
-- When filtering of data is necessary.
+- Filtering of data is necessary.
-- When searching data is necessary and search performance is important.
+- Searching data is necessary and search performance is important.

 ### SQLite